-- it has been conceived from the origin as a non-binding instrument with no vocation to be transformed into a convention4, and is presented as such from the outset.5
+'the commentaries are an integral part of the Guide and an indispensable supplement to the guidelines'; $^{\rm 3}$ it has been conceived from the start as a non-binding instrument with no vocation to be transformed into a convention, and is presented as such from the outset.

-The present paper, the purpose of which is to introduce this very peculiar instrument, does not claim to scientific objectivity.
-The author has devoted a non-negligible part of his working time during eighteen years to preparing reports to the ILC on the topic of 'Reservations to Treaties' for which he was appointed the Special Rapporteur in 1994.
-These reports have been dissected, discussed and in part rebuffed by the Commission or its Drafting Committee.
-However, even though, in some cases, the Commission made what I consider to be mistakes and undermined the global consistency of the draft, I must admit that, globally, the end-product has been improved owing to the careful scrutiny of the reports by the Commission or, more precisely, by a handful of able interested colleagues whose input has been extremely positive, while the great majority
+The present article, the purpose of which is to introduce this very peculiar instrument, does not claim scientific objectivity.
+This author has devoted a non-negligible part of his working time for 18 years to preparing reports to the ILC on the topic of 'Reservations to Treaties' for which he was appointed the Special Rapporteur in 1994.
+These reports have been dissected, discussed, and in part rebuffed by the Commission or its Drafting Committee.
+However, even though, in some cases, the Commission made what I consider to be mistakes and undermined the global consistency of the draft, I must admit that, globally, the end-product has been improved owing to the careful scrutiny of the reports by the Commission or, more precisely, by a handful of able, interested colleagues whose input has been extremely positive, while the great majority seem to have been discouraged by the austere and technical character of the topic and some - one at least - have been extremely obstructive.